zzhang777/paralleled_cdugksFoam/README.md

 #### Conserved algorithm

 The bug “update cell center macro by macro flux” in the dugksFoam source code is fixed to replace the integration to guarantee conservation.
-To use this function, set the field `macroFlux` in `constant\DVMProperties` to yes.
+To use this function, set the field `macroFlux` in `constant/DVMProperties` to yes.

 ```shell
 fvDVMparas